Amazon self-publishing is on the rise. With it being the #1 retailer for books worldwide, that makes sense.

 These are all phrases or words people looking to better themselves with perseverance would type into search engines in order to find what they’re looking for, like in the image below.

 You can research the right keyword phrases by using search tools such as:

-- KDP Rocket: This is a great tool for comparing Google search results to Amazon.
+- Publisher Rocket: This is a great tool for comparing Google search results to Amazon.
 It gives you a competitive score from 1-99, keyword results from both Google and Amazon, and how much money other books are making.
-You can check out this KDP Rocket Review.
+You can check out this Publisher Rocket Review.